-- Dusty Baker, manager, Cincinnati Reds
+- Dusty Baker, manager, Washington Nationals

 "This wonderfully fresh and original novel by Jay Feldman is not only a unique addition to baseball fiction, but it ranges far beyond the diamond to raise vital questions of love and life in its sensitive portrayal of cultural conflict.
 You won't want to call a time-out once you begin this heart-grabbing story."

 - Darryl Brock, author of If I Never Get Back, Havana Heat, and Two in the Field

 - Kerry Yo Nakagawa, author of Through a Diamond: 100 Years of Japanese American Baseball